I study clarity, human behavior, business positioning, and the patterns that keep people stuck.

 Notes & Observations

-Everyone runs a front-of-house version of themselves.
+Everyone runs a front of house version of themselves.
 They’re composed, reserved, pleasant, and fine.
 I'm always more curious about the back of the house, where the real conversation is happening..

 Photos